SandaKitsune/Retention_Cohort_/README.md

-# Retention_Cohort_
+# Retention_Cohort_Churn
-In this repository I analyse retention, cohorts and churn
+In this repository, I analyse retention, cohorts, and churn